zenyuong/FAX-OR-CAP/README.md

     ReactJS is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
 React also allows us to create reusable UI components.
 React allowed us to create a large web applications that can change data, without reloading the page thus giving it a sense of versatility.
 Additionally, the main purpose of React is to be fast, scalable, and simple.
     - **HTML**
     - **CSS**
+    - **react-router-dom**
+    Used to implment dynamic routing in our web application.
+    - **react-hot-toast**
+    Used to implement pop ups to show progress status.
 3. Backend
     - **NodeJS**
+    NodeJS is an open source development platform for executing JavaScript code server-side, useful for developing applications that require a persistent connection form the browser to the server.
     - **ExpressJS**
     Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It main benefit comes from it being small and robust enough for HTTP servers hence making it a great solution for single page applications, websites or applications.
     - **Flask**
     Flask is a lightweight web development framework for Python.
 It does not require any particular tools or libraries.
 We primarily used Flask as a way for our web application to interact with the Machine Learning Models which were written in Flask.
     - **MongoDB**
     MongoDB is a source-available, cross-platform, document-oriented database platform.
 It is classified as a NoSQl database program.
 For our web applications, MongoDB was uses as our main database to store vital information about news articles.
+    - **Mongoose**
+    Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node. js.
+Used to simplify development of code for MongoDB on JavaScript.
+    - **axios**
+    Axios is a promised-based HTTP client for JavaScript.
+Used to make HTTP requests to TwitterAPI and Python Flask Service which acts as a middleman between the Express App and ML Models developed in Python.
     - **Twitter API**
     Made used of the twitter API to retrieve tweets based off hashtags.
 4. Machine Learning Model